MrEdinLaw/reddit-automaticCrossposter/README.md

 # Support Me

-If you feel generous to support my work heres a paypal link:
+If you feel generous to support my work heres some links:

 http://www.paypal.me/mredinlaw